Out of stock

-This unique module is designed by SPECIAL STAGE SYSTEMS (sadly now defunct) and now sold out at the manufacturer – these are the last 2 units we have, so grab them whilst you can!
+This unique module is designed by SPECIAL STAGE SYSTEMS (sadly defunct) and now sold out at the manufacturer – this is the last unit we have, so grab it whilst you can!
 We’re placing them under the MHI moniker as manufactured and distributed by Darkplace.

 Welcome to the ultimate chip-audio workstation.
 The Oscillographic Block (OB) combines a three channel digital synthesizer voice with integrated function generators, preset memory, algorithmic patch generators, and CV control.
 Designed for maximum flexibility, the OB can generate everything from arcade impacts and abstract 8-bit drums to looping musical sequences and multi-timbral soundscapes.